John John Molina: Professional career

+First IBF world title

+in September of 1989, he returned to Arco Arena to resume his rivalry with Lopez.
+Molina won the IBF belt by knocking Lopez out in the tenth round.

 On January 28, 1990, he avenged his loss to Suarez by knocking him out in the sixth round to retain the belt, but then, on May 20 of that year, he and Lopez met for their rubber match, this time in Reno.
 Lopez dropped Molina and won a unanimous decision to recover his status as world Jr. Lightweight champion.

+Rebuilding

+Between 1990 and 1992, Molina won five straight fights, four by knockout.

+Second title reign

-Between then and 1992, Molina won five straight fights, four by knockout.
-And so, after Brian Mitchell (who had beaten Lopez), left the IBF title vacant due to retirement, Molina travelled to South Africa, where he met Jackie Gunguzula for the vacant world title.
+In early 1992, after Brian Mitchell (who had beaten Lopez), left the IBF title vacant due to retirement, Molina travelled to South Africa, where he met Jackie Gunguzula for the vacant world title.
 He knocked Gunguzula out in the fourth round to become world champion once again, and, days later, he was the object of a large welcoming at Luis Muñoz Marín International Airport in San Juan.
 During this period of his reign, Molina made seven defenses, beating challengers like Bernard Taylor, Floyd Havard, Wilson Rodriguez, former world Featherweight champion Gregorio Vargas and future world Featherweight champion Manuel "Mantecas" Medina, among others.

 Around then, he became quite known by the mainstream Puerto Rican public, becoming one of the first boxers ever to be portrayed on the cover of Vea magazine, and dating a famous model.

+De La Hoya vs. Molina

 Molina then moved up in weight to challenge the WBO lightweight champion Oscar De La Hoya, losing by a unanimous decision in 12 rounds in an HBO Boxing televised event.